goodmami/pe/docs/specification.md

 [Rule]: #rule

 - Notation: (none)
-- Function: [Rule](api/pe.grammar.md#Rule)(*expression, action=None*)
+- Function: [Rule](api/pe.grammar.md#Rule)(*expression, action, name='\<anonymous\>'*)
 - Type: [Applicative]
 - Value: [Atomic]

 A Rule is often associated with a name in the grammar, but the rule itself is just a wrapper around a given expression that provides some additional behavior.
-The rule thus succeeds when the given expression succeeds, emitting the given expressions value and consuming its input.
-If an action is defined, the value type of the rule is *atomic* and it emits the result of applying the action with any emitted or bound values.
-If no action is defined, the value type of the Rule is the resolved value type of the given expression.
-After the rule completes, any bound values are cleared, regardless of whether an action was defined.
+The rule thus succeeds when the given expression succeeds, and it consumes the input of the given expression.
+The value of a rule is the result of applying the action to the values of the given expression, and thus the value type is *atomic*.
+After the rule completes, any bound values are cleared.

 Note that, while Rules may only be defined in the PEG notation with a name in the grammar, anonymized rules may appear inside of expressions.
 This situation can occur by defining expressions using the API instead of the notation, or as the result of inlining optimizations.
+To help with debugging a grammar with inlined rules, the name of an associated nonterminal is kept with the rule, even though it has no other use.

 ### Choice